Top 10 Deck Styles and How to Choose the Right One for Your Home

 Pros:

-• Exceptional durability with minimal maintenance
+• Exceptional durability with minimal ongoing maintenance

-• Sophisticated appearance with clean lines
+• Sophisticated appearance with clean, consistent lines

 • Environmentally friendly options available